Introversion & Social Anxiety

 We are who we are.

-Maybe you’re wired for more frequent periods of quiet downtime, or forced social activity and small talk are exhausting for you.
-Perhaps part of the reason you’re miserable is that you’re asking your body and mind to do and be something they’re not naturally built for.
+There’s no shame in needing periods of quiet downtime or for being exhausted by activity and small talk.
+Perhaps part of the reason you feel miserable is that you’re asking your body and mind to do and be something they’re not naturally built for.

 Don’t move to a remote island just yet.

-You may not be wired for the same amount of action as some other people, but this is not a justification to break up with society.
+You may not be wired for the same amount of action as some other people, but this is not a justification to break up with the world.
+Plenty of people around the world who are just like you find ways to thrive in a largely extroverted society.

 Find your balance.